team-rook/chess-app/README.md

 ##Team Rooks Chess Application

-This is Ruby on Rails chess application built as [The Firehose Project](http://thefirehoseproject.com) capstone project.
+This is a Ruby on Rails chess application built as [The Firehose Project](http://thefirehoseproject.com) capstone project.

 Team Rooks is composed of the following members: